kubecost/docs/using-kubecost/navigating-the-kubecost-ui/teams.md

 {% endhint %}

 Kubecost allows teams to be defined in Helm values obviating the need to create them in the UI.
+Note that Teams must still be enabled using Helm regardless of if configuration is done in the UI or via Helm by enabling RBAC within your desired protocol config, as [above](teams.md#enable-teams-and-define-in-ui).

-An example values snippet is shown below.
+An example values snippet is shown below for the creation of a team in Helm.

 ```yaml
  teams: